-Wanna try one of the oldest amusement parks in the world?
+Wanna have fun in one of the oldest amusement parks in the world?

 It was our last day in Vienna and already had seen all the main attractions.